Trust your eyesight to cataract specialists

 - Patients with a history of uveitis or diabetic reinopathy may need special types of lenses.

-Dr. Kapur works closely with his patients to determine the best lens option for the best outcome.
+Dr. Merkley works closely with his patients to determine the best lens option for the best outcome.

 Why choose UTMB Health for your cataract surgery?